-6. Additional Discussion.
-In this section, we discuss the trade-off between the approximation error and the complexity as expressed in the resolvability and its relationship to interpolation spaces between two classes of functions.
+In this chapter, we discuss the trade-off between the approximation error and the complexity as expressed in the resolvability and its relationship to interpolation spaces between two classes of functions.

-We have developed the resolvability risk bounds for $\ell_1$ -penalized least squares, all-subset selection, forward step-wise regression and the estimator formulated from the LPGP algorithm.
-We also constructed a combined estimator $\hat{f}^{new}$ to be an improvement compared to both the $\ell_1$ -penalization and the subset selection.
-In all these cases, the index of resolvability consists of two parts, the approximation error between the target $f^$ and the candidate f and the penalty penn(f)/n.
+We have developed the resolvability risk bounds for l_1 -penalized least squares, allsubset selection, forward step-wise regression and the estimator formulated from the LPGP algorithm.
+We also constructed a combined estimator \hat{f}^{new} to be an improvement compared to both the l_1 -penalization and the subset selection.
+In all these cases, the index of resolvability consists of two parts, the approximation error between the target f^ and the candidate f and the penalty pen_n(f)/n.
 It is natural to explore the trade-off between these two terms.
-This trade-off depends on the behavior of the unknown target function $f^$ and the accuracy with which it is approximated.
+This trade-off depends on the behavior of the unknown target function f^ and the accuracy with which it is approximated.